 Before Adding a Puppy or Dog to Your Family

-If you haven’t made up your mind yet, you may be wondering how to choose a dog.
+If you haven’t made up your mind yet, you may be wondering how to choose the right dog for your lifestyle.
 Consider these key points before diving in:

 Where you live: If you rent, you’ll want to make sure your landlord allows dogs, and find out if you’re required to have liability insurance or a pet deposit.
 Some condominium or homeowner associations restrict certain pets, or the number of pets you’re allowed to have.
 There are also neighborhood and city regulations such as licensing requirements and animal control laws to be aware of.